outdreamer/build-a-cure/docs/example_output/test_cases.md

 - recovery protocols

 	- to do:

 		- add diagnosis protocol

 			- questions & tests/metrics/symptoms to look for to resolve questions

 			- start with most-reductive questions first

 				- prioritize:

 					- questions that rule out the condition (most-filtering questions first with least info)

+						- questions that minimize 'minimum required info to answer'

+						- questions that have 'minimum required info to answer' in common with other questions

+						- questions that focus on unusual symptoms/metrics to reduce solution space

+						- questions that focus on symptoms/metrics with unique/unambiguous causes (vs. systemic variables that could be caused by many things)

 						- questions that rule out similar conditions
 							- questions that rule out conditions that are more common (prioritize more common conditions)
 							- questions that rule out conditions that are more commonly mistaken for this condition (prioritize ruling out common mistakes)
 							- questions that rule out conditions that are deadly (prioritize examining deadly conditions first)
-							- questions that rule out conditions that are untreatable (prioritize avoiding time spent analyzing untreatable conditions, relegating them to research)
+							- questions that rule out conditions that are untreatable/undiagnosable (prioritize avoiding time analyzing untreatable/undiagnosable/idiopathic conditions, relegating them to research)

 						- questions that rule out causal conditions
 							- conditions that cause kidney damage, which would make kidney damage diagnosis more likely if they cant be ruled out